 From PHP 5.4 and up you should use:

 http_response_code(404); echo 'The resource was not found on this server.'; // A message to the browser

 Problems with 404 error pages

-Its important that the correct header status code is delivered, along with the error page itself – as there is no reliable alternative method in the HTML, that is understood by search engines.
+It's important that the correct header status code is delivered, along with the error page itself – as there is no reliable alternative method in the HTML.
 So-called soft 404 errors will not work.

-A custom error page must be larger than 512 bytes to avoid problems with certain browsers and plugins, which will otherwise replace the error page with their own.
+A custom error page must be larger than 512 bytes to avoid problems with certain browsers and plugins.
+Otherwise, your page might be replaced with a default error build into the browser.

 404 or 301 redirect to homepage

-There are circumstances where you might want to show users to a different page, explaining that the content has been deleted.
-This page could show the user related or similar content to what they were requesting.
-But it would be semantically incorrect to use a 301 redirect for this purpose.
-Instead, you should correctly output a 404 error message, explaining that the content has been deleted.
-It is also possible to show links to "related" or "similar" content on 404 error pages.
+However, there are circumstances where you may want to show users to a different page, explaining that the content was deleted.
+Such a page could also show the user related or similar content to what they were requesting.
+Keep in mind, it would be semantically incorrect to use a 301 redirect for this purpose.
+Instead, you should correctly output a 404 response code.

 Whether your CMS has this functionality already implemented is another matter.